-6.1 OVERTIME
+6.1.
+Overtime

-a.
-Supervisors will be compensated only for overtime ordered by designated supervisory personnel.

-b.
-Except as otherwise provided, supervisors required to work in excess of eight (8) hours per day or forty (40) hours per week shall be compensated for such overtime with pay at one and one-half times the hourly rate or by compensating time off on the basis of one and one-half hours off for each hour of overtime worked.
+- a.
+Employees will be compensated only for overtime ordered by designated supervisory personnel. - b.
+Except as otherwise provided, employees required to work in excess of eight (8) hours per day or forty (40) hours per week shall be compensated for such overtime with pay at one and one-half (1.5) times the hourly rate or by compensating time off on the basis of one and one-half (1.5) hours off for each hour of overtime worked.
 Compensation may be paid in cash when overtime is required for the protection of persons or property when the granting of time off would seriously disrupt the operations of the department, or in other cases of a unique nature warranting cash payment.
 Compensating time off shall be given in all other cases.
 Such compensating time off shall be used within one (1) year from the time the overtime was performed.
-If the department is unable to schedule and grant the time off within one (1) year, cash payment shall be made in lieu of compensating time.
+If the department is unable to schedule and grant the time off within one (1) year, cash payment shall be made in lieu of compensating time. - c.

-c.
 All paid leave except sick leave shall be counted as time worked.
-Time worked in excess of eight (8) hours in a day shall not be counted in determining whether an employee has worked in excess of forty (40) hours in a week.
+Time worked in excess of eight (8) hours in a day shall not be counted in determining whether an employee has worked in excess of forty (40) hours in a week. - d.
+Employees who work overtime shall promptly and accurately report such time in the manner prescribed by County. - e.

-(1) Effective the first pay period of Fiscal Year 2018-2019, for the purpose of computing the number of hours worked, time when an employee is excused from work because of holidays, sick leave, vacation, compensating time off (CTO) or any other leave shall not be considered as time worked by the employee for the purpose of computing cash or compensating time off (CTO) for overtime.
-This subsection, 6.1 (c) (1), shall only be implemented if such change is applied to all bargaining units.

-d.
-Supervisors who work overtime shall promptly and accurately report such time in the manner prescribed by County.

-e.
 Overtime shall be distributed fairly among supervisors insofar as circumstances permit.

-6.2 STANDBY ASSIGNMENTS AND CALL BACK
+6.2.
+Standby Assignments and Call Back

-a.
-Any supervisor who is required to remain on standby for emergency work shall have the option, with management approval, to be paid the equivalent of two (2) hours straight time pay or two (2) hours compensated time off for each eight-hour standby shift, whether or not he is called to work.

-b.
-Any supervisor who is required to remain on standby for a four-hour shift for emergency work shall be paid the equivalent of one (1) hour straight time pay for each four-hour standby shift, whether or not he/she is called to work.

-c.
-A supervisor who performs emergency work on standby duty shall be compensated therefor as overtime work.
-A minimum of two (2) hours compensated time off per shift shall be given to a supervisor who is called back, in addition to the standby pay to which such supervisor is entitled pursuant to Subsection a.
+- a.
+Any employee who is required to remain on standby for emergency work shall have the option, with management approval, to be paid the equivalent of two (2) hours straight time pay or two (2) hours compensated time off for each eight-hour standby shift, whether or not the employee is called to work. - b.
+Any employee who is required to remain on standby for a four-hour shift for emergency work shall be paid the equivalent of one (1) hour straight time pay for each four-hour standby shift, whether or not the employee is called to work. - c.
+An employee who performs emergency work on standby duty shall be compensated therefore as overtime work.
+A minimum of two (2) hours compensated time off per shift shall be given to an employee who is called back, in addition to the standby pay to which such employee is entitled pursuant to Section 6.2.a.

-d.
-Any supervisor called in to work shall receive a minimum of two (2) hours compensating time off, except as provided in Subsection e. below.

-e.
-Supervisors assigned to Protective Services who are called back shall be compensated with pay at one and one-half times the hourly rate or by compensating time off on the basis of one and one-half hours off for each hour of overtime worked.
+- d.
+Any employee called in to work shall receive a minimum of two (2) hours compensating time off, except as provided in Section 6.2.e. - e.
+Employees assigned to Protective Services who are called back shall be compensated with pay at one and one-half (1.5) times the hourly rate or by compensating time off on the basis of one and one-half (1.5) hours off for each hour of overtime worked.

-6.3 9/80 WORK SCHEDULES
+6.3.
+9/80 Work Schedules